IanTeda/old.hugo.ianteda.com/content/categories/_index.md

 ---
-title: Categories Posts
+title: Post Categories
+excerpt: Posts are divided up into these categories
 date: 2017-03-24
 publishdate: 2017-03-24
-cover: cover-around
+cover: cover-intro
 ---

-List categories